Video Self-Stitching Graph Network for Temporal Action Localization: Introduction

 \textbf{2)} We propose a novel temporal action localization framework VSGN, which features two key components: video self-stitching (VSS); cross-scale graph pyramid network (xGPN).
 For effective feature aggregation, we design a cross-scale graph network for each level in xGPN with a hybrid module of a temporal branch and a graph branch.

-\textbf{3)} VSGN shows obvious improvement on short actions over other concurrent methods, and also achieves state-of-the-art overall performance.
-On the challenging dataset ActivityNet-v1.3, VSGN reaches an average mAP (mean average precision) of 35.07\% with pre-extracted TSN features.
+\textbf{3)} VSGN shows obvious improvement on short actions over other concurrent methods, and also achieves new state-of-the-art overall performance.
+On THUMOS-14, VSGN reaches 52.4\% mAP@0.5, compared to previous best score 40.4\% under the same features.
+On ActivityNet-v1.3, VSGN reaches an average mAP of 35.07\%, compared to the previous best score 34.26\% under the same features.